Long biography

 June 3, 1962 • Born in Tananarive (Madagascar).

-1964 • His parents return to France.
-They decide to raise their four children in the countryside, in Dourdan in Essonne.
+1964 • His parents returned to France.
+They decided to raise their four children in the countryside, in Dourdan in Essonne.

-1970-1979 • Settling in Paris.
-A turbulent student with little interest in academic studies, Frédéric changed high schools three times.
-As a teenager, he discovered authors like Hesse and Dostoyevsky, who awakened his awareness of existential questions.
-He began to develop a passion for philosophy by reading Plato's Symposium.
+1970-1979 • Moved to Paris.
+A disruptive student with little aptitude for academics, Frédéric changed schools three times.
+As a teenager, he discovered authors like Hesse and Dostoevsky who awakened him to existential questions.
+He began to develop a passion for philosophy after reading Plato's Symposium.

-1980-1985 • Swiss psychologist Carl Gustav Jung had a profound impact on his intellectual journey and stimulated his desire to better understand the great myths and religions of humanity.
-Initially interested in astrology and Eastern spiritualities, particularly Tibetan Buddhism, he became interested in Kabbalah and took courses in symbolism based on Hebrew letters.
-Although very liberal, his Catholic education left him with rather bad memories – too much emphasis on dogma and morality – and Christianity did not interest him.
+1980-1985 • The Swiss psychologist Carl Gustav Jung profoundly influenced his intellectual development and stimulated his desire to better understand the great myths and religions of humanity.
+Initially interested in astrology and Eastern spiritualities, particularly Tibetan Buddhism, he became interested in Kabbalah and took courses on the symbolism of Hebrew letters.
+Although very liberal, his Catholic upbringing left him with rather unpleasant memories—too much emphasis on dogma and morality—and Christianity held no appeal for him.
 At 19, he read the Gospels for the first time.
-It was a real shock.
+It was a profound revelation.
 With his childhood friend, Emmanuel Rouvillois, who would later become a monk under the name Brother Samuel, he began studying philosophy at the University of Fribourg, Switzerland.
-He embarked on a spiritual quest that led him to spend time in India, Israel, and Christian hermitages and monasteries in France.
-While continuing his studies in philosophy, he spent a little over three years in a religious congregation.
+He embarked on a spiritual quest that led him to stay in India, Israel, and in Christian hermitages and monasteries in France.
+While continuing his philosophy studies, he spent a little over three years in a religious congregation.

-1986-1990 • He began his professional life as a collection director at Fayard publishing house and published as an author several works of interviews or investigations on philosophical and spiritual themes.
+1986-1990 • He began his professional life as a collection director at Fayard publishing house and published several books of interviews or investigations on philosophical and spiritual themes as an author.

 1992 • He became an associate researcher at the School for Advanced Studies in the Social Sciences.
-Following Edgar Morin, one of his intellectual mentors, he approached religion in a multidisciplinary way, combining philosophy, sociology and history.
+Following in the footsteps of Edgar Morin, one of his intellectual mentors, he approached the religious phenomenon from a multidisciplinary perspective, combining philosophy, sociology, and history.

 Professional activities